9: Neil Bowers - PAUSE and CPAN admin

 - The business Neil runs is called Cogendo - It provides a web based service (in the cloud) for companies managing setting objectives, and doing an appraisal at the end of the year for their employees.

-- Neil mentions the reviews of CPAN modules that he writes, and specifically mentioned:
+- Neil mentions the reviews of CPAN modules that he writes,

 - Working with Olaf Alders (OALDERS) to produce a single module for parsing user agent strings.

 - Neil mentioned Andy Wardly, ABW on CPAN, and the Template Toolkit

 - Philippe Bruhat (BooK) who is (considering) writing his own static blogging software.

 - Zefram (Andrew Main) and Zefram on CPAN